nkalra0123/hashnode-backups/cleb3cs3m000208l30w39gona.md

 Each namespace is a unique environment where Kubernetes resources can be created, such as pods, services, and deployments.
 Resources in one namespace are isolated from resources in other namespaces, so they don't interfere with each other.

 By default, Kubernetes has three built-in namespaces: `default`, `kube-system`, and `kube-public`.
 The `default` namespace is the default namespace that resources are created in if a namespace is not specified.
 The `kube-system` namespace is used for Kubernetes system resources, and the `kube-public` namespace is used for resources that should be publicly available in the cluster.

+If you want to learn more about kubectl commands, you can check this article : [Kubectl Cheat Sheet - 15 Kubernetes Commands & Objects (](https://spacelift.io/blog/kubernetes-cheat-sheet)[spacelift.io](http://spacelift.io)[)](https://spacelift.io/blog/kubernetes-cheat-sheet)